 - To help you further strengthen your knowledge of narrative forms and to provide you with the environment to better understand your individual voice so that you can apply this to future works;

-- To help you learn writing skills and improve your craft so that you are better equipped to edit your own work as you continue to write scenes, and complete short stories, and submit your work for publication.
+- To help you learn writing skills and improve your craft so that you are better equipped to edit your own work as you continue to write scenes, complete short stories and submit your work for publication.